castwide/gamefic/README.md

 Here are a couple more syntaxes that might prove useful:

-    xlate "sleep on :thing", "lie_on :thing"
+    interpret "sleep on :thing", "lie on :thing" interpret "sleep", "lie on bed"
-	xlate "sleep", "lie_on bed"

 The first Syntax allows the player to enter "sleep on bed."